 Advocates for a Fair and Just Marketplace

-Consumer Reports is the top trusted voice among American consumers for safety, fairness, and honesty in the marketplace.
+Consumer Reports is a trusted voice among millions of American consumers for safety, fairness, and honesty in the marketplace.

 A Long History of Standing Up for American Consumers